 Sidelying Leg Lifts

-This may be the KEY glute strengthening exercise.
+This may be the KEY glute strengthening exercise for runners.
 If you’re short on time, do this one!

 Lie on one side with legs straight and extended.
 Prop up on forearm and rest opposite hand on floor in front of you.
 Lift top leg up while keeping hips level and without rotating backwards.
 Lower slowly.
 Repeat on other side.

 Option: you can also do with foot turned out, or turned in to work muscles differently.

 Single Leg Glute Bridge

 Lie on mat with your knees bent, and feet on floor.
 Raise one leg straight while keeping both knees in line, engage your abdominal muscles.
 With stance leg, press into heel and lift up your hips toward ceiling.
 Lower back down.
 Complete reps and then repeat on other leg.

 Option: Use a resistance band above knees for a greater challenge.

 Lie on mat in sidelying position with hips bent to ~45˚and knees bent at 90˚.
 Lift top leg with keeping hips level and in line.
 Lower slowly and return to start.
 Compete reps, then repeat on other leg.